carlonluca/lqtutils/README.md

 ### Custom Setter

-It is possible to declare a property leaving out the setter.
-The setter con be implemented with a slot explicitly, by writing a method named "set_<propname>" returning void.
+It is possible to generate a property without its setter implementation.
+The setter con be implemented with a slot explicitly by writing a method named "set_<propname>" returning void.
+An example can be found [here](lqtutils/tst_lqtutils.cpp#L52).

 ### Complete List of Available Macros